ThoughtRiver/ltss2019_thoughtriver/PITCHME.md

 @snap[midpoint text-06]
 The use of the Confidential Information by the Recipient hereunder shall be limited solely to and for the purposes of Project Microsoft (the “Permitted Use”).
 @snapend

-+++

-## Prescriptive statements with 'polarity'

-- We must determine toward what party certain deontic notions apply.

 ---